 To knit the loopy bind-off, you need a set of knitting needles, plus one extra needle in the same size.
 It can be worked on both the good and the wrong side of the work.
 In this example I’m binding off a small swatch in garter stitch.

 1. Use the first 3 stitches on the left needle to knit regular i-cord.
 You can decide how long to make the cord, as long as it is equal for all loops.
 In this example I made cord with a length of 3.5 cm, which was 10 rows.

-2. Next, hold the needle with the i-cord stitches parallel to the needle with the stitches to be bound off:
+2. Next, bring the needle with the i-cord stitches parallel to the needle with the stitches to be bound off, by twisting it counterclockwise.